 Safety goggles are designed to protect your eyes from splashes, spills, and airborne particles.
 When working with resins, it’s essential to wear safety goggles that are impact-resistant and have adequate ventilation to prevent fogging.

 Gloves are crucial for protecting your hands from skin irritation and chemical burns.
 When working with resins, you should wear chemical-resistant gloves made of materials such as nitrile or butyl rubber.
 Avoid using latex gloves, as they can degrade when exposed to certain chemicals.
+It is essential to wear gloves during the curing process, cleanup, and accidental splashes to minimize the risk of allergic reactions or skin irritations.

 Protective clothing, such as chemical-resistant aprons, coveralls, or lab coats, can help prevent resin from coming into contact with your skin or clothing.
 Look for clothing made from materials that are resistant to the specific chemicals you’re working with.